jrpotter/notebook/notes/networking/index.md

 <!--ID: 1748377124479-->
 END%%

 ## Telecommunications

 A **telecommunications network** is a group of nodes interconnected by **telecommunications links** used to exchange messages between the nodes.
 A telecommunication link is any communication channel that connects two or more devices for the purpose of data transmission.
-Messages/signals are transmitted using the following techniques:

 %%ANKI
 Basic